zhelenskiy/Kotcell/README.md

 A lot better way is to use lambda functions.

 ### Oneliners
 All cell formulas are expressions with no intermediate named values inside the cell, that is why you have to use additional cells to contain intermediate variables to make the main cell content readable.
-By the way, `LET` function is going to be added to the stable release so the value of the point is a lot less now.
+By the way, the `LET` function is going to be added to the stable release so the value of the point is a lot less now.
 However, such a function is still quite ugly.

 ### Extra cells usage
 Extra cells are used as a workaround for the 2 previous problems.